A.S. in Health Science

 CALUMET COLLEGE OF ST. JOSEPH’S HEALTH SCIENCE PROGRAM SUPPORTS YOUR PASSION TO BECOME A NURSE

 The Associate of Science in Health Science degree includes the first two years of study toward a Bachelor’s degree in Nursing.
-The program has a two-fold vision: first, students can earn an Associate degree in Health Sciences from Calumet College of St. Joseph in four consecutive semesters.

 In the Health Science program, you will

 - Advance your scientific knowledge and critical thinking skills